mashu/ImmuneDiscover.jl/docs/src/index.md

 Immunediscover is a software package specifically developed for analyzing genomic next-generation sequencing (NGS) data of immune receptors.
 The package can be acquired as a prebuilt binary bundle from the [releases page](https://gitlab.com/gkhlab/immunediscover.jl/-/releases).

 Immunediscover comprises multiple commands functioning as distinct standalone tools, each serving a unique purpose.
 The initial input for the program is a single FASTQ file containing the reads and TSV file with indexing barcodes (indices).
 Subsequent subcommands necessitate the demultiplexing of data into a TSV format.
+# Installation
+Downloading the Software: Immunediscover, a software package, is provided as a pre-compiled (prebuilt) binary.
+This means that you don't have to compile or build the software from its source code.
+You can download it directly from the releases page on their GitLab repository.
+Here is the link to that page:  [releases page](https://gitlab.com/gkhlab/immunediscover.jl/-/releases).
+Choose the version that matches your operating system.

+1. Extracting the Downloaded File: After downloading, you will have a file that needs to be extracted (unzipped) to a folder on your computer.
+You can choose any directory you prefer.
+For example, if you choose to extract it to `/home/user/immunediscover`, you will find the program files in this directory.
+2. Setting Up the Environment Variable:
+    - The goal here is to make the immunediscover command accessible from any directory in your terminal.
+This is achieved by adding the path to the program's `bin` directory to an environment variable called `PATH`.
+    - If you extracted the files to `/home/user/immunediscover`, the path to add will be `/home/user/immunediscover/bin/`.
+    - You can temporarily update your `PATH` by running the following command in the terminal:
+    ```bash
+    export PATH=$PATH:/home/user/immunediscover/bin/
+    ```
+    - This command tells your system to add the `immunediscover/bin` directory to the list of places it checks for executable files.
+3. Making the Change Permanent:
+    - The export command you ran will only last for your current terminal session.
+If you open a new terminal window, it won't remember this change.
+    - To make it permanent, you need to add this command to your `~/.bashrc` file, which is a script that runs every time you open a new terminal session.
+    - You can edit this file with a text editor and add the export command to it.
+After saving and closing the file, the change will take effect every time you start a new terminal session.

 # Usage
 Basic usage typicallly consists of the following steps: